UMBC-DREAM-Lab/UMBC-DREAM-Lab.github.io/_pages/people.md

         <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/headshots/prajna_bhandary.jpg' | relative_url }}" alt="" title="Prajna Bhandary"/>
     </div>
     <div class="col-sm-8 mt-3 mt-md-0">
-       <a href="https://www.linkedin.com/in/pjbhandary/">Prajna Bhandary</a> is a current PhD student in CS at UMBC.
-Her research areas include cryptography, malware analysis using machine learning, and data science.
-Currently, she is conducting research on the use of hierarchical clustering for malware analysis.
-She has also performed research in the area of cryptographic protocol analysis.
+       <a href="https://www.linkedin.com/in/pjbhandary/">Prajna Bhandary</a> is a current PhD candidate in CS at UMBC.
+Her research focuses on malware analysis using machine learning, as well as broader topics in data science.
+She has worked on hierarchical clustering techniques for malware classification, and is currently investigating ransomware behavior within Active Directory environments.
+In addition to her current work, she has previously conducted research in cryptographic protocol analysis.
     </div>
 </div>